 - The Teacher Education program is one of 14 involved in the 40 million dollar Bush Foundation Teacher Education Initiative.

-- The Couple and Family Therapy Program has been selected to receive the American Association of Marriage and Family Therapy 2012 Training Award.
+- The Couple and Family Therapy Program received the American Association of Marriage and Family Therapy 2012 Training Award.
 The award honors programs for significant contributions to the advancement of the field of marriage and family therapy by encouraging and training the next generation of marriage and therapy researchers and/or practitioners.